-The MDCAT season has already started since FSc part II students are done with their board exam.
+The MDCAT season has already started.
 MDCAT is a tough exam.
-It doesn't just test your knowledge, it tests your nerves and if you succeed in keeping yourself calm during the test and managing time in a good way, you my friend are way too close to achieving your goal.
+It doesn't just test your knowledge, it tests your nerves and if you succeed in keeping yourself calm during the test and managing time in a good way, you are way too close to achieving your goal.

 Here are a few tips that can surely help you improve your MDCAT score.

 This is the first thing you need to do before starting your preparation.
-Prepare according to UHS syllabus from day one.
-Right now, UHS hasn't officially announced that 'complete FSc textbooks' will be included so you need to prepare according to last year's syllabus as of now.
+Prepare according to the PMC MDACT syllabus from day one.
+Right now, PMC hasn't officially announced that 'complete FSc textbooks' will be included so you need to prepare according to last year's syllabus as of now.

 In any struggle or grind to achieve your goals, the toughest thing is to actually start working hard.
 Once you're onto it, its easier to go with the flow but the beginning is quite difficult.
-When you're done with board exam, get all the sleep you've been deprived of for as much time as you want but the next thing you've got to do is to get back to all the hard work you were doing and start a routine with proper time for studies and sleep.
-Here is a very nice article telling how you can set up a routine and figure out what works best for you.
+When you're done with the board exam, get all the sleep you've been deprived of for as much time as you want but the next thing you've got to do is to get back to all the hard work you were doing and start a routine with proper time for studies and sleep.

-Whether you're taking Nearpeer's online MDCAT course of attending a traditional academy, buy yourself 4 registers from the day one, one for each subject, listen carefully to each and every lecture and note it down.
+Whether you're taking Nearpeer's online MDCAT preparation course or attending a traditional academy, buy yourself 4 registers from day one, one for each subject, listen carefully to each and every lecture, and note it down.
 Tests are important too.
 You'll get to know many unusual MCQs, note them down in your register.
 Teachers will tell many important points (not mentioned in textbooks) and MCQs frequently asked in the test.
-There might be some out of context MCQs on MDCAT test but to understand them lecture delivered is more than enough.
+There might be some out-of-context MCQs on the MDCAT test but to understand them lecture delivered is more than enough.

 Determine a threshold level score for your MDCAT exam now according to your Matric/O levels and FSc/A levels grades.
-Means set yourself a least minimum target for MDCAT and determine the number of MCQs you can get wrong according to that score.
-You can use our MDCAT Aggregate calculator to figure out what must be your targets.
-Click here to access the calculator.
+This means setting yourself a least minimum target for MDCAT and determining the number of MCQs you can get wrong according to that score.

 For example, let's say, according to your FSc score, you think you should score at least 990 in MDCAT in order to get admission.
 Now according to this target, you have a margin 17,18 questions that you can get wrong.
 (We're not recommending to get these 17,18 questions wrong at any cost of course), but this is important for you to not lose your calm during the test if you can not solve a few questions as you'd know you can afford to get some questions wrong.

-Most of the students find Physics and English portion difficult.
+Most of the students find Physics and English portions difficult.
 You should be well aware of your areas of weakness, let it be

 -a particular topic from physics that you find difficult